 Based on the insight from this research, it seems that the trick is not in how well we prepare ourselves for old age.
 On the contrary, the hack for increasing life expectancy is ensuring babies and children survive the early phases of life.

 “We observe that not only humans but also other primate species exposed to different environments succeed in living longer by reducing infant and juvenile mortality.
-However, this relationship only holds if we reduce early mortality, and not by reducing the rate of ageing,” said Fernando Colchero.
+However, this relationship only holds if we reduce early mortality, and not by reducing the rate of aging,” said Fernando Colchero.

 Even though these findings confirm the invariant rate of aging hypothesis, the study also shows what we can do to increase life expectancy.
 Furthermore, longevity research may progress to expand our actual lives.